Cghlewis/data-mgmt-ed-research-book/_book/06-documentation.md

 ## Wrapping it up

 At this point your head might be spinning from the amount of documents we've covered.
 It's important to understand that while each document discussed provides a unique and meaningful purpose, you don't have to create every document listed.
 In data management we walk a fine line between creating sufficient documentation, and spending all of our working hours perfecting and documenting every detail of our project.
-Choose the documents that help you record and structure your processes in the best way for your project while also giving yourself grace to stop when the documents are "good-enough".
+Choose the documents that help you record and structure your processes in the best way for your project while also giving yourself grace to stop when the documents are "good enough".
 Each document you create that is well organized and well maintained will improve your data management workflow, decrease errors, and enhance your understanding of your data.